hasselmann-click/myblog/articles/single-node-k3s.md

 I plugged in the supplied SD card and was able to connect the board to a display using the HDMI-to-MiniHDMI cable that was also included.
 Et voilà, I was greeted by the iconic raspberry.

 So my PI came pre-flashed, with Raspberry Pi OS already installed.
 Otherwise there is a flashing tool, which looks quite sophisticated[^3].
-But in the end it's a mini computer, so you could install de OS flavor of your choice on it, as long as it meets the hardware requirements.
+But in the end it's a mini computer, so you could install the OS flavor of your choice on it, as long as it meets the hardware requirements.

 ### Remote Baking